Donor Wall at Carle Health

 • Across all communication channels.

-Viewing Donors As Parnters
+Viewing Donors As Partners

 Organizations whose sole purpose is serving the community care deeply about meeting the needs of the people they serve, and many care equally about the needs and well-being of their employees.
 However, organizations with a thriving culture of philanthropy go beyond these two constituencies and care just as deeply about meeting the needs of their donors.